Osiris-Team/Osiris-Team/dev_contract.md

 ## License and Copyright

+This section outlines multiple licensing models and copyright arrangements applicable to the Work Product delivered under this Agreement.

+Selection Requirement: One (1) of the sub-sections listed below (Sections MIT License, Custom License, Copyright tranfer) must be explicitly selected and agreed upon in writing by both parties.
+Once selected, the remaining subsections shall be deemed inapplicable and without legal effect for the purposes of this Agreement.

+Each sub-section governs the Client’s and Developer’s rights, obligations, and limitations regarding use, modification, and ownership of the Work Product.
+The selected model shall override any conflicting provisions elsewhere in this Agreement, except where otherwise explicitly stated.

+### MIT License

 Copyright 2025 Arman Ruben Kandel (Osiris-Team)

+Permission is hereby granted to the Client obtaining a copy of the Developers' commits/changes, software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+### Custom License

+Copyright 2025 Arman Ruben Kandel (Osiris-Team)

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 All software, code, documentation, designs, and other materials created under this Agreement (collectively, the "Work Product") will remain the intellectual property of the Developer.

 Upon full payment and acceptance of a task, the Client is granted an exclusive, perpetual, worldwide, royalty-free license to use, modify, reproduce, display, distribute, and create derivative works of the Work Product at the state it existed upon completion/delivery of the task, for any purpose, including commercial use.

 The Developer shall not reproduce, license, or distribute the Work Product, or any substantially similar derivative, to any third party.
 The Client has full practical control of the Work Product as if it were their own, except for claiming original authorship or asserting copyright ownership.

+### Copyright transfer

+Transfer of Ownership: Upon full payment and acceptance of the project, the Developer agrees to transfer all rights, title, and interest, including copyright, for all software, code, documentation, designs, and other materials created under this Agreement (collectively, the Work Product) to the Client.
+The Developer agrees that the Work Product is the exclusive property of the Client.
+This leads to the Client having the exclusive, perpetual, worldwide, royalty-free right to use, modify, reproduce, display, distribute, and create derivative works of the Work Product for any purpose, including commercial use.

+Developer License: To facilitate continued development, the Client grants the Developer a temporary, non-exclusive, non-transferable license to use, modify, and access the Work Product.
+This license is valid only while this contract remains active and un-terminated.
+The license exists solely for the purpose of completing ongoing or future Deliveries under this Agreement.
+Upon termination of this contract for any reason, this license is immediately revoked, and the Developer agrees to cease all use of the Work Product unless otherwise agreed in writing.

+Developer Restrictions: The Developer agrees not to reproduce, license, or distribute the Work Product, or any substantially similar derivative, to any third party.

+Use of Third Party and Open-Source Software: The Developer may use third-party and/or open-source software components as part of the deliverables.
+The Developer shall:
+- Disclose all open-source software libraires used.
+- Ensure that all third-party components comply with licenses that allow commercial use, modification and redistribution.

+## Background Technology

-Any pre-existing tools, components, or libraries developed by the Developer prior to or outside the scope of this agreement (the
+Developer Ownership: Any pre-existing tools, components, or libraries developed by the Developer prior to or outside the scope of this agreement remain the property of the Developer.

-“Background Technology”) remain the property of the Developer.
-However, the Client is granted an exclusive license to use the Background Technology solely as part of the delivered Work Product.
+Client License: The Developer grants the Client an exclusive, perpetual, worldwide, royalty-free license to use Background Technology that is integrated in the Work Product, solely as part of the Work Product delivered.

+Developer Use: The Developer retains the right to use Background Technology for other projects, provided it does not infringe upon the Client's rights in the Work Product developed.

+Survival of Terms: The provisions of this section shall survive the termination or expiration of this Agreement.

+## Limitations of Liability

-Except as expressly stated in the “Quality Guarantee and Refund Policy” section of this Agreement, all software, code, documentation, and other deliverables (collectively, the “Work Product”) are provided “AS IS” and without warranty of any kind, whether express, implied, statutory, or otherwise.
-This includes, but is not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement, or any warranty arising out of course of dealing or usage of trade.
+Except as expressly provided in the "Scope of Work" and "License and Copyright" sections of this Agreement, all software, source code, documentation, and other deliverables (collectively, the “Work Product”) are provided “AS IS”, without any warranties of any kind—whether express, implied, statutory, or otherwise.
+This includes, but is not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement, or warranties arising from a course of dealing, usage, or trade practice.

-To the maximum extent permitted by applicable law, the Developer shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to loss of profits, data, or business opportunities, even if advised of the possibility of such damages.
-The Developer's total cumulative liability under this Agreement shall not exceed the total fees actually paid by the Client for the specific task giving rise to the claim.
+To the fullest extent permitted under applicable law:

+- The Developer shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including, but not limited to, loss of profits, loss of data, business interruption, or loss of business opportunities, even if the Developer has been advised of the possibility of such damages.
-Nothing in this section shall limit liability for gross negligence, fraud, or willful misconduct, where such limitation is not permitted by law.
+- The Developer’s total cumulative liability under this Agreement shall not exceed the total fees actually paid by the Client for the specific task or deliverable giving rise to the claim.
+- The Developer’s liability for any breach of warranty is strictly limited to the correction or replacement of the non-conforming Work Product, as outlined in the "Scope of Work" section.

-Third-party and open-source components integrated into the Work Product are subject to their own respective licenses, which may include “AS IS” disclaimers.
-The Client acknowledges and agrees to such terms and understands that the Developer also does not provide warranties for third-party or open-source software beyond proper license compliance and disclosure.
+Third-party or open-source components incorporated into the Work Product are subject to their respective licenses, which may include “AS IS” disclaimers.
+The Client acknowledges and accepts the terms of such licenses and understands that the Developer does not provide any additional warranties for third-party or open-source software beyond compliance with license terms and proper attribution.

-## Confidentiality

-Each party agrees to maintain in strict confidence any confidential or proprietary information disclosed by the other party, whether oral, written, or digital, and marked as confidential or reasonably understood to be confidential in nature.
-This includes, but is not limited to:

-* internal documentation and communications,
-* source code and repositories not made public,
-* proprietary algorithms and technical designs,
-* access credentials and infrastructure details,
-* business logic or client data embedded in the project.

-This confidentiality obligation **includes source code hosted on private repositories** using third-party services (e.g., GitHub, GitLab, Bitbucket), provided the repository is set to private and access is explicitly restricted to authorized users only.

-As **GitHub is commonly used for repository hosting**, both parties acknowledge that **GitHub as a platform may technically have access to the contents of private repositories** in accordance with its own Terms of Service and Privacy Policy.
-However, such access does **not waive confidentiality** between the parties to this agreement.

-Information shall **not** be considered confidential if it:

-* was lawfully known to the recipient before disclosure,
-* becomes publicly available through no breach of this agreement,
-* is independently developed without reliance on confidential information, or
-* must be disclosed by law, subpoena, or court order (with prior notice if legally permitted).

-The Developer must take reasonable steps to protect the confidentiality of such information, including ensuring any subcontractors or third parties are bound by equivalent obligations.

-This obligation remains in force for **three (3) years** following the termination of this agreement.
+Nothing in this section shall exclude or limit liability for gross negligence, fraud, or willful misconduct, where such exclusion or limitation is not permitted by applicable law.

 ## Data Protection